ceu-lang/pico-ceu/docs/manual/v0.30/pico-ceu-v0.30.md

         - `true`: enables the grid
         - `false`: disables the grid

-The ratio between the real and logical dimensions must be greater then one.
+The ratio between the real and logical dimensions set with [`WINDOW_SET_SIZE`][../window/#WINDOW_SET_SIZE] must be greater then one.

 #### GFX_SET_RGB

-Changes the color for all subsequent drawing operation.
+Changes the color of all subsequent drawing operations.

 ```ceu
 output (u8,u8,u8) GFX_SET_RGB